twelvestepdrupal/twelvestepintergroup/profiles/anonintergroup/modules/custom/anonmigrate/README.md

-# Import CSV data
+# Import CSV or JSON data

-* Create migration templates for each entity type.
-Copy any of the examples from here to a custom modules migration_templates/ directory.
+* Create migration templates for each entity type by copying the example-csv or example-json files here to a custom modules migration_templates/ directory.

 * Change the id, label, and migration_tags.

 For example, change:

 ```
-id: baltimoreaa_example_locations
+id: example_csv_locations
-label: Import Baltimore AA Example Locations
+label: Import Example CSV Locations
-migration_tags: [ baltimoreaa-example ]
+migration_tags: [ example-csv ]
 ```

 To: